Music Rights for Film – Short Guide to Independent film makers

 2. Right to use the sound recording/master recording rights – these are called “master recording rights”, the owner is typically the recording producer.
 Some independent music publishers are also recording producers and they also hold the rights of the sound recording.

-A good example is an indie artist/producer that writes and produces original work.
+For most of the time, the owner is the recording label; the one that finances the recording project.
+Another good example is the indie artist/producer that both write and produces the song.
 The artists wrote the song and then using his/her home studio, the master recording of that song was created.
 To make sure the artist original work would be protected; the artist obtains both the copyright of the song and the master recording.

 The indie artist can then license this work to any interested parties such as movie/film and TV producers.
 Take note that in a situation like this, the artist functions both as a music publisher and a master recording rights owner.